chris01b/GPT-4o-oIP/README.md

 The media streams which are separate connections from the signaling stream, may be encrypted with the [Secure Real-time Transport Protocol](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol) (SRTP).
 The key exchange for SRTP is performed with [SDES](https://en.wikipedia.org/wiki/SDES), or with [DTSL](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security).

-### Ports, 5060, 5061 and 10000-20000
+#### Ports, 5060, 5061 and 10000-10099

 SIP traffic typically use the [port numbers](https://en.wikipedia.org/wiki/Port_number) 5060 or 5061.
 Port 5060 is commonly used for non-encrypted signaling traffic, i.e., TCP or UDP, whereas port 5061 is used for encrypted, TLS, traffic.

 RTP uses a dynamic port range generally between 10000-20000.
-This range can usually be customized on the client to suit differing firewall configurations or other concerns.
+This range is customized on the client to suit a [fast docker initialization](https://github.com/moby/moby/issues/14288).

-## Docker, iptables and docker-proxy
+### Docker, iptables and docker-proxy

 When publishing ports on a docker container, using the default `bridge` networking, two things happen; routing rules are updated in the Linux kernel firewall and a proxy processes are stated.
 The current networking implementation in docker (19.03.8), built on the aged [iptables](https://en.wikipedia.org/wiki/Iptables) and docker-proxy, cannot publish port *ranges*, but instead publish them one by one.